Migrating from OSSEC¶

 Integration with cloud providers¶

-SHA256 hashes used for file integrity monitoring (in addition to to MD5 and SHA1).
+SHA256 hashes used for file integrity monitoring (in addition to MD5 and SHA1).

 Elastic Stack integration¶

-- Web user interface pre-configured extensions, adapting it to your use cases.
+Web user interface pre-configured extensions, adapting them to your use cases.

 How to move to Wazuh¶